6uoMycop/notes/hadoop/Hadoop.md

 Tasks may be slow for various reasons, including hardware degradation or software misconfiguration, but the causes may be hard to detect because the tasks still complete successfully, albeit after a longer time than expected.
 Hadoop doesn't try to diagnose and fix slow-running tasks; instead, it tries to detect when a task is running slower than expected and launches another equivalent task as a backup.
 This is termed speculative execution of tasks.

 It's important to understand that speculative execution does not work by launching two duplicate tasks at about the same time so they can race each other.
 This would be wasteful of cluster resources.
 Rather, the scheduler tracks the progress of all tasks of the same type (map and reduce) in a job, and only launches speculative duplicates for the small proportion that are running significantly slower than the average.
 When a task completes successfully, any duplicate tasks that are running are killed since they are no longer needed.
 So, if the original task completes before the speculative task, the speculative task is killed; on the other hand, if the speculative task finishes first, the original is killed.

+### Administering Hadoop
+#### HDFS
+##### Persistent Data Structures
+When a filesystem client performs a write operation (such as creating or moving a file), the transaction is first recorded in the edit log.
+The namenode also has an in-memory representation of the filesystem metadata, which it updates after the edit log has been modified.
+The in-memory metadata is used to serve read requests.

+Each *fsimage* file is a complete persistent checkpoint of the filesystem metadata.
+(The suffix indicates the last transaction in the image.)
+However, it is not updated for every filesystem write operation, because writing out the *fsimage* file, which can grow to be gigabytes in size, would be very slow.
+This does not compromise resilience because if the namenode fails, then the latest state of its metadata can be reconstructed by loading the latest *fsimage* from disk into memory, and then applying each of the transactions from the relevant point onward in the edit log.
+In fact, this is precisely what the namenode does when it starts up.

+As described, the edit log would grow without bound.
+Though this state of affairs would have no impact on the system while the namenode is running, if the namenode were restarted, it would take a long time to apply each of the transactions in its (very long) edit log.
+During this time, the filesystem would be offline, which is generally undesirable.

+The solution is to run the secondary namenode, whose purpose is to produce checkpoints of the primary's in-memory filesystem metadata.
+The checkpointing process proceeds as follows:

+1. The secondary asks the primary to roll its in-progress *edits* file, so new edits go to a new file.
+The primary also updates the *seen_txid* file in all its storage directories.
+2. The secondary retrieves the latest *fsimage* and *edits* files from the primary (using HTTP GET).
+3. The secondary loads *fsimage* into memory, applies each transaction from *edits*, then creates a new merged *fsimage* file.
+4. The secondary sends the new *fsimage* back to the primary (using HTTP PUT), and the primary saves it as a temporary *.ckpt* file.
+5. The primary renames the temporary *fsimage* file to make it available.

+At the end of the process, the primary has an up-to-date *fsimage* file and a short in-progress *edits* file (it is not necessarily empty, as it may have received some edits while the checkpoint was being taken).

+This procedure makes it clear why the secondary has similar memory requirements to the primary (since it loads the *fsimage* into memory), which is the reason that the secondary needs a dedicated machine on large clusters.